 When in conversation with neurodivergent individuals, practice content-oriented actions like paraphrasing, summarizing, and asking questions to help the other person feel heard.

 Sometimes, it is not enough to nod and maintain eye contact in a conversation.
-In the workplace or in a classroom, you might have doubts about whether your mind grasped the full picture.
+In the workplace, you might have doubts about whether your mind grasped the full picture.
 Clarifying and paraphrasing the information back to the speaker can help both of you fill in any gaps in understanding.

 In formal situations, with a supervisor or a professor: Paraphrasing information can help you ensure that you have completely and accurately understood what the other person is trying to communicate.